ReubsWRW/reubenwang.github.io/README.md

 # Research Interests

 I am currently working in the [Bohn group](http://grizzly.colorado.edu/) at [JILA](https://jila.colorado.edu/).
-My area of research falls under the field of *atomic, molecular and optical* (**AMO**) physics, particularly studying many-body physics and thermodynamics of ultracold gases (i.e. I like to study the behvaior of systems with many things when they are very cold).
+My area of research falls under the field of *atomic, molecular and optical* (**AMO**) physics, particularly studying many-body physics and thermodynamics of ultracold gases (i.e. I like to study the behavior of systems with many things when they are very cold).
 Below is a (hopefully growing) list of my publications.
 Enjoy!

 ## Publications